DataRole/api/sections/address-intelligence.md

     "Response": {
         "Code": 401,
         "Error": "Unauthorized",
-        "Message": "You do not have access to this resource."
+        "Message": "You do not have permission to access this resource."
     }
 }
 ```